-It is recommended that Council NOTES the unconfirmed Minutes of the Audit Committee meeting held on 10 October 2006, forming Attachment 1 to this Report.
+It is recommended that Council NOTES the unconfirmed Minutes of the Audit Committee meeting held on 10 October 2006, forming Attachment 1 to Report CJ189-10/06.

 The Council's Audit Committee was established in May 2001 to oversee the internal and external Audit, Risk Management and Compliance functions of the City.
 The City has also employed an internal auditor since May 2002.